MicrosoftDocs/cpp-docs/docs/standard-library/iterators.md

 An object pointer can always serve as a random-access iterator, so it can serve as any category of iterator if it supports the proper read/write access to the sequence it designates.

 An iterator `Iterator` other than an object pointer must also define the member types required by the specialization `iterator_traits<Iterator>`.
-Note that these requirements can be met by deriving `Iterator` from the public base class [iterator](../standard-library/iterator-struct.md).
+These requirements can be met by deriving `Iterator` from the public base class [iterator](../standard-library/iterator-struct.md).

-It is important to understand the promises and limitations of each iterator category to see how iterators are used by containers and algorithms in the C++ Standard Library.
+It's important to understand the promises and limitations of each iterator category to see how iterators are used by containers and algorithms in the C++ Standard Library.

 > [!NOTE]
 > You can avoid using iterators explicitly by using range-for loops.
 For more information, see [Range-based for statement](../cpp/range-based-for-statement-cpp.md).